BlairStrong/BlairStrong/README.md

-# Heading 1 Welcome to my GitHub page!
+# Welcome to my GitHub page!

 My name is Blair and I am a junior software engineer based in south West, UK.
 I am passionate about building software that makes a difference in people's lives and am constantly learning new technologies and programming languages to expand my skillset.